 There might be an increased demand for butter, but consumers are being told not to worry about a shortage affecting their holiday baking.

-The industry estimates consumer demand and sets a production quota to meet it, but the demand has increased faster than anticipated.
+Leduc says the industry estimates consumer demand and sets a production quota to meet it.

-But if demand continues to outstrip supply, the commission can import butter from other countries.
+Leduc says if demand continues to outstrip the supply, the commission can arrange to import butter from other countries.